mmistakes/minimal-mistakes/_pages/about.md

 permalink: /about/
 ---

-DevCycle is an IT consultancy with just thirty years of Architecture, Design and Software Development experience.
+DevCycle is an IT consultancy with just over thirty years of Architecture, Design and Software Development experience.
 We also have over nineteen years of Lean and Agile coaching experience.